melomg/melomg.github.io/about.md

 ## Media

-Not my thing but here my only appearance:
+Here my only appearance in a podcast:

 * [Google Glass at bol.com: A different way of looking at Technology ](https://techlab.bol.com/en/blog/google-glass-at-bol-com-a-different-way-of-looking-at-technology) with Niels de Vries, Erick Webbe